heubergen/scd30-prometheus-exporter/README.md

 # scd30-prometheus-exporter
 A prometheus exporter that reads data from the SCD-30 CO2 sensor

-It's exepcted that the sensor is connected and calibrated.
+It's expected that the sensor is connected and calibrated.
 Otherwise, please read the manuals from the vendor how to do this.

 ## Installation
 Only steps for Debian are provided, for other distros or OS they might differ.